make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [mattbruman](https://github.com/mattbruman) for assisting with support for Atomi ceiling fans.
 - [dh0llyw00d](https://github.com/dh0llyw00d) for assisting with support for Skyfan DC fans with light.
 - [syepes](https://github.com/syepes) for contributing support for Klarstein DryFy Connect, which was merged into Shinco 30D config.
+- [LesTR](https://github.com/LesTR) for early assistance with the subdevice support, and contribution of test improvements for subdevices.